Acquisitions

 Categories of active interest.

-Our cabinet is built around four disciplines.
-Within each we are selective, but we read every well-documented submission.
+Our interest spans the full arc of European fine art, from the 15th to the 20th century.
+Within each field we are selective, but we read every well-documented submission.

-Panels and canvases of the Gothic, Renaissance and Baroque — Netherlandish, German, Italian, Spanish and French schools.
-Religious, mythological and portrait subjects.
+Panels, canvases and drawings of the Gothic, Renaissance and Baroque — Netherlandish, German, Italian, Spanish and French schools.
+Religious, mythological, landscape and portrait subjects.
 Honest condition preferred over campaign restoration.

-Mediaeval and Renaissance manuscripts, books of hours, single leaves and miniatures, incunabula and early printed books with significant content, illustration or binding.
+Old Master and modern prints, illustrated books, mediaeval and Renaissance manuscripts, books of hours, single leaves and miniatures — chosen for content, illustration or binding.

 Reach